-NOTE: While recording trip information an insert, delete and copy trip tool bar appears above the script.

-Delete a trip

-'Ctrl-Del' - Hold down the control key while pressing the delete key.
+- NOTE: While recording trip information an insert, delete and copy trip template appears above the script. (see below) - Delete a trip 'Ctrl' 'Del' While holding down the control key press the delete key.
 Depending upon when you press these keys the computer brings up windows that ask if you want to delete the current trip (from within the trip), the last trip (from the 'Another trip' box), or all (any trip?) trips (if it is the only trip).
 If it is the only trip and you choose delete, the computer will take you to that persons' 'Any trips' box on the first origin screen so you can record that no trips were made.
-Again the computer will prompt you if you are sure you want to delete all the trips for that person.
+Again, the computer will prompt with "are you sure" you want to delete all the trips for that person.
 The computer always gives you the default option of cancelling the delete function if needed.
-Use the arrow keys to select the option required.
+Use the arrow keys (or type the underlined letter) to select the option required.

-NOTE: When deleting a trip other than the current or last (as above) trip one must first press 'F11' 'Select a trip', cursor to the trip (highlight it) and press [Enter] to choose that trip.
+Note: When deleting a trip other than the current or last trip (as above), one must first press 'F11' 'Select a trip', cursor to the trip (highlight it) and press [Enter] to choose that trip (make it current).